ga4gh/product-process/product-process.md

             4. Consideration of the existing landscape: what products already exist and, if a new product were developed, how would it interoperate?
         6. <a name="basicstudyoutputs">Study group outputs include:</a>
             1. Landscape analysis
-            2. Use cases (and whose use cases they are)
+            2. Use cases with acceptance criteria (and whose use cases they are)
             3. List of potential adopters who have expressed interest
             4. Problem Statement defining the topic and stating what will be in and out of scope
     2. Product Review Committee (PRC)